 I first changed the grey in the internet picture to white in photoshop because I wanted a two-tone effect.

-Watch the groovy video (and subscribe while you’re at it!) then continue reading to get your craft mojo on!
+Watch the groovy video (and subscribe to our YouTube Channel while you’re at it!) then continue reading to get your craft mojo on!

 - Corrugated cardboard